muratk5n/thirdwave/en/README.md

 ---

-Not sure the Great Game (from the 19th century), the Cold War is enough to explain the UK/RU animosity..
+Not sure the Great Game (from the 19th century), and the Cold War is enough to explain the UK/RU animosity..
 It is over-the-top in many ways.
 They fought against Hitler, Napoleon together.
 And, ahem, neither side wants a united, strong Europe.
 Maybe that's what changed